dineshkummarc/compass_agile_enterprise/README.md

     compass_ae new [your apps name]

 ###License
-CompassERP’s foundation modules and base applications are in the process of being released under a GPL license.
+CompassERP’s foundation modules and base applications are released under a GPL license.
 CompassERP development is supported by TrueNorth Solutions, Inc. which offers vertical solutions based on this framework, support and consulting services around the technology.